 When an application is submitted, the NHVR considers vehicle standards and safety issues to decide if a vehicle standards application can be granted.
 For more information, visit the Applications and forms page.

 The National Heavy Vehicle Inspection Manual (NHVIM) provides authorised officers and industry with consistent criteria for heavy vehicle inspections.
 The use of the NHVIM will ensure a nationally consistent approach to improve vehicle standards compliance and help reduce vehicle downtime.

-The Commonwealth Department of Infrastructure and Transport’s Vehicle Safety Standards (VSS) Branch, under the Motor Vehicle Standards Act 1989 (Cwlth), maintains jurisdiction over heavy vehicles up to the point of first supply to the Australian market.
+The Department of Infrastructure, Regional Development and Cities Vehicle Safety Standards (VSS) Branch, under the Motor Vehicle Standards Act 1989 (Cwlth), maintains jurisdiction over heavy vehicles up to the point of first supply to the Australian market.
 VSS certifies heavy vehicles after making sure they meet certain vehicle standards (the Australian Design Rules) that are designed to make vehicles safe to use, control emissions, secure vehicles against theft and promote the saving of energy.